spaolo/autoiso/index.md

 ## Welcome to VMWCDLU aka MVCCDVAS homepage

-Need of automating your Linux installation though you yearn out old good days when OS were installed from CDs (or floppies...)?
+Need of automating your Linux installation though you yearn out old good days when OS were used to be installed from CDs (or floppies...)?

 Now you can have both

-This bash script will create an auto-installing bootable iso for your Linux installation withot the need of a DHCP or PXE by raping original distro ISOS.
-Try it now
+This bash script will create an auto-installing bootable iso for your Linux installation without the need of a DHCP or PXE by raping original distro ISOS.

 ### Try it now